-If, at any time after Selection, Respondent does not proceed with the project, then Respondent must notify the District in writing and provide reasons for its decision.
+If, at any time after the District selects a Respondent, Respondent does not proceed with the project, then Respondent must notify the District in writing and provide reasons for its decision.
 The Respondent wishing to withdraw may be subject to the loss of part or all of any deposits previously provided to the District and may be responsible for certain costs previously waived by the District, in addition to any other remedies available to the District under the executed disposition agreement, if any, or by law.